22 Amino Acids is a Complete Source of Protein

 Signs of Protein Deficiency

 Body tissues, deteriorate.
-Leading to hemorrhoids, weak muscles and nails, hair loss, slow healing of wounds, and a general lack of energy and strength.
+Leading to hemorrhoids, weak muscles, nails, and hair loss.
+Also, slow healing of wounds, and a general lack of energy and strength.

 Mental concentration and emotional stability degenerate.
 Immune response suffers, leading to allergies and infections.